joshribakoff/graphql-demo/README.md

 - Don't use it to convert a tree into a graph back into a tree.
 - Don't use it where N+1 queries to the backend will be an issue & SQL is easier.
 - Don't use it if you want a document, or blob of json.
 Not everything needs a strict type system.
 If you don't need to query into a blob of data, use REST to fetch that blob.
+- Netflix's Falcor is interested because it de-dupes data using a "symlinks" concept, instead of exploding data out, which might make cyclic self referencing graphs more tennable.

 # When to use GraphQL